Rory Butcher

-Rory Butcher (born 16 March 1987) is a British racing driver from Kirkcaldy, Scotland, currently competing in the British Touring Car Championship with Toyota Gazoo Racing UK, having made his debut in the BTCC for Motorbase Performance in August 2017.
-Butcher has also competed in several other series during his career, including the Scottish Formula Ford Championship, the Porsche Carrera Cup Great Britain, the British Formula Ford Championship, the British GT Championship and the European Le Mans Series.
+Rory Butcher (born 16 March 1987) is a Scottish racing driver who most recently competed in the 2023 British Touring Car Championship with Toyota Gazoo Racing UK.
+Butcher served as a NAPA Racing UK reserve driver and driver coach from 2024 to 2025 for BTCC driver Sam Osborne.
+He has also competed in several other series during his career, most notably the British GT Championship and the European Le Mans Series.

 Career

 British Touring Car Championship

 In 2017, Butcher joined the series from the Knockhill round in August, replacing Luke Davenport who was injured during the qualifying session for the earlier round at Croft.

 Personal life

 Butcher's brother-in-law is Gordon Shedden, three-time champion in the British Touring Car Championship and World Touring Car Cup competitor.
 Aside from his racing career, Butcher is an instructor – like his brother-in-law – and the events operation manager at the Knockhill Racing Circuit, owned by his father Derek.